 Native Korean numbers are easy to learn and use.
 The first thing you have to do is learn the Korean numbers from 1 to 10.
 After that, you will the root words for other numbers.
 Each Korean number has a specific root word that can be used to write bigger numbers in Korean.

 For example, 2 can be added with 10 to make 12: 열둘 (yeoldul), which means ‘twelve’ in Korean.
 It is formed by combining 열 (yeol) – ten and 둘 (dul) two.
 To make any number in its ten’s form, simply add 열 (yeol) to the word.

-To tell the age it is important to use the Native Korean system.
-As mentioned before, Native Korean numbers are generally used for the items between 1-99 and since an average individual gets to live till 77 therefore Koreans use Native Korean numbers for 99.
+To tell the age, it is important to use the Native Korean system.
+As mentioned before, Native Korean numbers have to be used for the items between 1-99, and since an average individual can live until the age of 77, then Koreans use Native Korean numbers for 99.

 The native Korean word used to represent age is 살 (sal).
 Adding this word after any number indicates that the person is referring to the age.
 For instance, “예순 아홉 살” (yesun ahob sal) means 69 years.

-Here is a table for you to learn Native-Korean numbers easily and effortlessly:
+Here is an organized table that will help you learn Native-Korean numbers easily and effortlessly: